zetavg/chromium-website/site/chromium-os/developer-library/guides/debugging/serial-debugging-howto/index.md

 See the [Controlling Enabled Consoles document](/chromium-os/developer-guide/using-serial-tty) for all the details.

-## Build Chromium OS image using your custom kernel config
+## Build ChromiumOS image using your custom kernel config

 Set the `pcserial` `USE` flag when calling `cros build-packages`: